basekit/php-api-client/README.md

 BaseKit REST API Client
 =======================

-A PHP client for BaseKit's REST API.
+A PHP client for [BaseKit]'s REST API.
 This client provides extensive documentation of the services available from the BaseKit API, describing URIs, HTTP methods and input parameters.